immmk99/Home_Sales/README.md

 # Home_Sales

-### Project Overview
- this project utilized PySpark to perform a comprehensive analysis of home sales data.
+ This project utilized PySpark to perform a comprehensive analysis of home sales data.
 The goal was to uncover trends in home prices based on various characteristics such as the number of bedrooms, bathrooms, floors, and view ratings.

 - **Data Analysis Using SparkSQL**